 About Game Workshop, Focus Home Interactive (publisher) and Tindalos Interactive (Dev)

 Game Workshop is the owner of the 40K universe and Warhammer and is best known for their tabletop gaming and books.

-Focus Home Interactive is the publisher based in France and has been involved in a number of well known games over the last few years.
+Focus Home Interactive is the publisher based in France and has been involved in a number of well-known games over the last few years.
 This list includes The Walking Dead, Cities XXL, Farming Simulator and many more.

 Tindalos Interactive is the developer who is based in Paris.
 They’ve made several scifi themed games including Stellar Impact and Etherium which are clearly precursors of Amanda.
-Tindalos also have a second specialty in 3d modelling which is clear in their visuals.
+Tindalos also have a second speciality in 3d modelling which is clear in their visuals.